 Other News Articles Covering the Pediatrics Systematic Review

-Several other news media outlets covered the systematic review published in Pediatrics:
+Several other news media outlets covered my systematic review published in Pediatrics:

 U.S. News & World Report's Forgotten Fathers